Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-On receiving the required documentation, the application will go before a panel of the Board for review.
+On receiving the required documentation, the application will go before a panel of the Tribunal for review.
 If the panel approves the application, it will direct the Minister to pay you out of the Government of Alberta’s General Revenue Fund.

 The amount paid by the Minister and any expenses incurred in collecting the debt becomes a debt owed by the operator to the Crown in accordance with section 36(9)(a) of the Act.

 An operator wanting to repay this debt should contact Crown Debt Collections at 780-644-1704.

 Download the Request to Amend – Recovery of compensation application (PDF, 182 KB) form to begin the amendment process.

 - If there have been any amendments made to the surface lease agreement since your last application for recovery of compensation, include a copy of those amendments.

 - If there is any correspondence with the operator, include a copy of this correspondence.
 If you have any new cheque stubs from the operator for this site, include a copy of these.

 - In addition to the application form, you may also provide the Tribunal with submissions (written arguments) to explain unusual circumstances to the panel.

 - To avoid unnecessary delay, it is important that you complete your application fully and correctly.
 If there are mistakes in your application, it may be returned to you.

 Connect with the Land and Property Rights Tribunal: